-This is the first time we are trying this new extension for the clock assignment.
-You will be our pioneers!
+The clock assignment has a new extension for this quarter!
 Our goal is to give you a fun way to build on the work you put into your gpio/timer modules and perhaps sprout a few inspirations that resurface in final projects.

-Here are some notes on the devices that you might find helpful.
-The datasheet from the manufacturer sometimes leaves a lot to be desired, so we have some suggested tutorials as well.
+Here are some notes and resources for the input and output devices.
+The manufacturer's datasheet sometimes leaves much to be desired, so we have some suggested tutorials as well.

 Inputs